fredwu/fredwu.me-v3/src/pages/blog/2011-08-31-skypecom-a-quick-example-of-ux-failure.md

 ![](/img/posts/old/tumblr_lqsaqvMauJ1qalr27.png)

 The problem?
-No “Download” action button above the fold, or below the fold for that matter.
+No "Download" action button above the fold, or below the fold for that matter.
 That is, quite frankly, shocking.

-So I hovered on the “Get Skype” drop down menu and clicked on the one for Mac.
-On the new page I was presented with, I clicked on the “Download Skype” button.
+So I hovered on the "Get Skype" drop down menu and clicked on the one for Mac.
+On the new page I was presented with, I clicked on the "Download Skype" button.
 And then …

 ![](/img/posts/old/tumblr_lqsatrI5XY1qalr27.png)